-There are a multitude of fumes that could be within your Elkhart house.
-Natural gas and vapors that come from household fixtures, carpet and paints.
-None of these fumes are as dangerous as carbon monoxide.
+There are a lot of fumes that could be within your Elkhart house.
+Natural gas and vapors that originate from household fixtures, flooring and paints.
+Not one of them are as dangerous as carbon monoxide.

-Call BW/Cook Service Experts Heating & Air Conditioning at 574-218-6404 right away to begin protecting your residence against this harmful gas.
+Call BW/Cook Service Experts at 574-218-6404 now to get started protecting your house against this dangerous gas.

 Why is Carbon Monoxide so Bad?

-Carbon monoxide may be an emergency, so it’s not something to take lightly.
+Carbon monoxide may be an emergency, so it’s not something to joke about.

 1. You Can’t Smell It

-Carbon monoxide is life-threatening because you can’t observe it, smell it with your nose or detect it with your taste buds.
-It doesn’t cause irritation in small doses and can’t be purified.
+Carbon monoxide is life-threatening because you can’t view it, smell it with your nose or detect it with your taste buds.
+It’s nonirritating in small doses and can’t be purified.

 2. It Can Be Lethal Within Minutes

-Carbon monoxide is a side effect of spent fuel.
+Carbon monoxide is a result of spent fuel.
 It can get into your residence during cold weather if the heat exchanger on your gas furnace cracks.
-While it depends on how large the leak is and the ventilation in a house, it could become fatal in within minutes.
+While it depends on how big the leak is and the ventilation in a residence, it could become fatal in within minutes.

-Once taken in, it has a half-life of approximately five hours.
-If you are breathing pure air, you will need five hours to remove it from your system.
-It will take another five hours to reduce that amount by half.
+Once taken in, the gas has a half-life of around five hours.
+If you are breathing pure air, it will take five hours to remove it from your system.
+It will take another five hours to reduce that concentration by half.

 3. Carbon Monoxide Poisoning Can Resemble Other Illnesses

-It could also mimic symptoms that can be confused with the flu, viral infections and chronic fatigue syndrome, among other illnesses.
+It could also mimic symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other illnesses.

 How to Protect Your Family from Carbon Monoxide